-In the silent gloom, a piano note rings out, followed by another, seeking me out in my hiding.
-The enchanted quill dances over the page, recording Elisha's genius as deftly as my dabbling.
+In the silent gloom, a piano note rings out, followed by another, seeking me out in the night.
+My enchanted quill dances over the page, recording Elisha's genius as deftly as my inane spell work.

-In the great room beyond my little sorcerer's pantry, Elisha haunts the keys yet again, bringing her sweet presence into the darkness of the deserted manor and even into the circle of silence, reminding me of what her sacrifice has taken from us.
+In the great room beyond my little sorcerer's pantry, Elisha haunts the keys yet again, bringing her sweet presence into the darkness of the deserted manor and even into the magical circle where I work, reminding me of what her sacrifice has taken from us.
 Guilt leads to frustration I cannot hold back, and I start to lecture her spirit, "Why did you go and..."

 I nod in relief.
-While her enchanted music flows over my awkward curtains of stealth magic, my words do not.
-While my power amounts to a drop in her ocean, my work still counts.
+While her enchanted music flows over my awkward curtains of stealth magic. my words do not.
+Even though my power amounts to a fleck of sand in her ocean, my working still counts.
+Relief builds to hope.
 "I can save you, in spite of yourself."

 The sweet, mournful notes evoke remembrances, ripples of memory.
 In the notes of the piano, she speaks with a casual eloquence she never could conjure in the language of words.
 My mind resonates to her work, singing of the cries of the gulls, the crash of the surf.
 I can smell the mist from a world away, the salt of the Vennian sea.
 The promise of dawn breaks as our enemies scatter.
 I want nothing more than to hold her close, to celebrate victory yet again.
 Could we not go forward, as we are?I reach for the gavel, to break my bowl and end my spell.